 Therefore, when we leave the body and transform into our true being, we are reunited with those we mourned during our stay on Earth.

-If dying is not the end but the beginning, why do family members cry and pray desperately for a miracle?
+If dying is not the end but the beginning, why do we cry and pray desperately for a miracle?

 Why do we question God when a miracle does not manifest?